VA-Explorer/va_explorer/_sources/usage/getting_started/tips.md.txt

 - Configuring for better security
 - Implementing server monitoring

-There are also further guides along these lines in IT Support Guides (link) for those anxious to learn more about sustaining use of VA Explorer over time.
+There are also further guides along these lines in [IT Support Guides](../../training/it_guides) for those anxious to learn more about sustaining use of VA Explorer over time.

 ## Setting up a mail server